 Advertising & Editorial Disclosure

-Nationwide ranks #12 of 13 companies with an 88 out of 100 overall score, but leads in affordability (93) and financial stability (100), making it suitable for budget-conscious travelers prioritizing cost over comprehensive coverage.
+Nationwide ranks 12th of 13 companies with an overall score of 88 out of 100, but it scores well in affordability (93) and financial stability (100).
+It's a good fit for budget-focused travelers who prioritize low costs over extensive coverage options.

-AM Best A (Excellent) rating with $150 billion in investments provides reliable claims-paying ability, while primary emergency medical coverage simplifies the reimbursement process.
+Nationwide holds an AM Best A (Excellent) rating and backs its policies with $150 billion in investments, supporting reliable claims payment.
+Its primary emergency medical coverage also eliminates the hassle of multiple reimbursements.

 Nationwide Travel Insurance Pros and Cons

-- Competitive pricing on basic coverage: Essential plan costs 22-38% less than competitor averages ($75-95), ranking #3 for affordability among 13 companies.
+- Competitive pricing on basic coverage: Essential plan costs 22% to 38% less than competitor averages ($75 to $95), ranking #3 for affordability among 13 companies.

 - Strong financial stability: AM Best A (Excellent) rating and $150 billion in investments earned a perfect 100 stability score.